Defeat the Label

-Annual day to stand against bullying, May 5, 2017.
+Annual day to stand against bullying.
 Complete the form to enroll your school in Stand4Change Day.

 Year-long, in-school program that brings the issue of bullying to the forefront of students' social consciousness and empowers them to create a safe, bully-free school.

 Helps students learn to identify the difference between bullying and teasing.
 Learn ways to recognize bullying and learn intervention skills with Defeat the Label's In Your School Tour!

 Train the Trainer

 Designed for young adults who work closely with children.
 Defeat the Label will train your group to recognize bullying and how to respond appropriately if a bullying situation occurs.

 Defeat the Label offers many community events, fundraisers and in-school programming, and we would love for you to be a part of it!

 Defeat the Label Parents